Streamside Landowners

 Streamside Landowners Guide

 Being a steward to your backyard or neighbourhood stream means working to maintain healthy and intact riparian areas to ensure a safe and reliable supply of freshwater for your family, community, and the environment.
+How you manage your land directly impacts stream health, fish, and wildlife.

-Retain and protect existing native vegetation within riparian areas.
+If you have a stream on your property, retain and protect existing native vegetation within riparian areas.
 Plant native species in areas with little or no vegetation.

-Learn more about native vegetation in the Team WaterSmart Native Plants Handout below or contact your local nursery for more information on what plant species might work best for you and your stream!
+Learn more about native vegetation in the Team WaterSmart Native Plants Handout or contact your local nursery for more information on what plant species might work best for you and your stream!

-Remove or control the spread of invasive species.
+If you live next to a stream, its import you do your part to remove or control the spread of invasive species.
 Invasive species compete with native species and negatively impact stream health.

 Always check the invasive status of a plant before purchasing and planting it on your property.
 Ask your local nursery how best to manage or contain exotic plant species.

 Unsure if a plant is invasive or not?
-Visit the Invasive Species Council of BC to learn more through a complete list of resources, including a Field Guide to Noxious Weeds and Other Selected Invasive Plants of British Columbia and Grow Me Instead Guide.
+Visit the Invasive Species Council of BC to learn more through a complete list of resources, including a Field Guide to Noxious Weeds and Other Selected Invasive Plants of British Columbia and Grow Me Instead Guide

-Manage and filter rainwater
+Manage and Filter Rainwater

 Turn your yard into a 'sponge' - one that slows water flow and filters run-off by adding topsoil, compost, or mulch, or by creating raingardens or bioswales.